oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

   ![](images/08-eclipse-installer-progress.png)

-  7. You **may** be presented with warnings about unsigned content, if you are click the `Accept` button
+  7. You **may** be presented with warnings about unsigned content, if you are click the **Accept** button

   ![](images/09-eclipse-installer-unsigned-warning.png)

   8. You **may** be presented with warnings about certificates.
-If you are click the `Select All` button, then the `Accept Selected` button (this is not enabled until certifcates have been selected)
+If you are click the **Select All** button, then the **Accept Selected** button (this is not enabled until certificates have been selected)

   ![](images/10-eclipse-installer-accept-unsigned.png)

-  9. On completion close the installer window (X on the upper right.) **Do not** click the `Launch` button.
+  9. On completion close the installer window (X on the upper right.) **Do not** click the Launch button.

   ![](images/11-eclipse-installer-finished-install-path.png)

-  10. Click `No` on the exit launcher page that's displayed
+  10. Click **No** on the exit launcher page that's displayed to confirm you do not want to launch Eclipse at this point.

   ![](images/12-eclipse-installer-finished-exit-without-launching.png)

 We're now going to run a script that tidies up the desktop and creates an eclipse desktop icon

-  11. Double click on the `Post Eclipse Installer` icon on the desktop.
+  11. Double click on the **Post Eclipse Installer** icon on the desktop.
 This will run the script.
 It may look like a text page and be called `posteclipseinstal.desktop` rather than the icon shown below, if it does still click it.
-You may be warned it's an `Untrusted application launcher`, if this happens click the `Trust and launch` option.
+You may be warned it's an **Untrusted application launcher**, if this happens click the **Trust and launch** option.

   ![](images/13-post-eclipse-installer-icon.png)